aquastripe/slides/content/2024/mamba/index.md

 ---

-# Mamba: A Simplified SSM Architecture
+# Mamba: Number of Parameters

 - This architecture involves expanding the model dimension $D$ by a controllable expansion factor $E$. ($E=2$ in experiments)
 - Most of the parameters $(3ED^2)$ are in the linear projections